London Congestion Charge in 2026: What You Should Know

 What is the Congestion Charge in London in 2026?

+Since 2 January 2026, electric vehicles are no longer fully exempt.
 However, EVs registered with Auto Pay will receive a 25% discount, reducing the charge to £13.50 per day.

 Yes, especially for EV drivers.
 Auto Pay ensures you avoid missing deadlines and allows EVs to benefit from the 25% discount.
 It also reduces the risk of expensive penalties.